stolinski/drop-in/README.md

-# Drop In 😎
+# Drop In 🛹

-SvelteKit / Svelte 5 / PocketBase starter with lots of extras.
+Drop into your new app with a SvelteKit / Svelte 5 / PocketBase starter with lots of extras.

 ## Getting Started